birc-gsa/gsa-classroom-tools/README.md

 Run it from outside an existing repo clone because it will create a new dir and a repository in it.
 You will have to make it a template yourself, because I don't know how to do that on the command-line.

 From this project repo you can fetch new project data from `proj/main` and new build data from `build/main`.

+If you need to update a mixed project, you can use the `merge-mixed.sh` script to automatically fetch and merge from the build mixin and the generic project.